inspircd/docs/docs/3/module-manager.md

 If for some reason you are unable to use the Module Manager you can download and install modules manually using the following steps:

-1. Download the module you wish to install from [the inspircd-extras repository on GitHub](https://github.com/inspircd/inspircd-extras).
+1. Download the module you wish to install from [the inspircd-contrib repository on GitHub](https://github.com/inspircd/inspircd-contrib).

 2. Move it to the ./src/modules directory.